 So number one figure out where you are then put some goals down for where you want to be!
 Look at your current lifestyle and habits, keep the ones that are going to help you achieve your financial goals and eliminate the ones that won’t help.

 As part of this review look at your current expenses and set a budget, one that will allow you some leeway to live life however won’t take you off track from achieving the financial goals that you have set.
 Remember budgets are like diets.
 Get too restrictive and they can do more damage than good.
 Everyone needs to live within limits, just don’t get too extreme.

 After performing your financial audit, review all your expenses (and making any money saving substitutions) now is it’s time to start building your own financial hub.

 Regarding the creation of my financial hub, I actually started this process with a pen and paper and mapped out what I was after.
-I started with a transaction account (Account 1) that could accept any earned income and would allow the various direct debits that I wanted to set up.
+I started with a transaction or checking account (Account 1) that could accept any earned income and would allow the various direct debits that I wanted to set up.
 Some of you might want an account that allows the creation of sub accounts for travel or play money.